Silk painting techniques vary for silk scarf painting, wraps and one-off fabric lengths.

 Silk also has low conductivity properties, making it warm in Winter.
 In Summer its water absorbent characteristics mean that it is cool - an almost perfect fabric!

 For many years I have been searching for a woven silk-cotton mixture fabric which would be suitable for dress or shirt fabrics in a hot climate.
-Last year (2008) I found Daisy, a lovely lady who lives in Sichuan Province, in China.
+In 2008 I found Daisy, a lovely lady who lives in Sichuan Province, in China.
 Daisy was able to send me smallish quantities of exceptionally beautiful 50/50 habotai woven silk/cotton.
 Fortunately, Daisy and her colleagues and family survived the recent earthquakes so she is still able to send me fabric for silk painting and printing.

 I am so happy about this (and relieved at Daisy's continued safety of course!) as the fabric is perfect for clothing in a hot climate like Tropical Australia - or for Summer anywhere.